groom playbook

-Spec a sprint: take a rough request and produce a reviewable plan file under ~/Claude/{project}/plans/ with milestones, tasks, story points, and definitions of done.
+Spec a sprint: take a rough request and produce a reviewable plan under ~/Claude/{project}/plans/{slug}/ — an index.md plus one directory per milestone under milestones/, each holding that milestone's tasks, story points, and definition of done.

 What it does

-Bare /groom picks up whatever you've been discussing in the current session.
-Pass a plan path to keep iterating on a draft you've already started.
+Bare invocation picks up whatever you have been discussing in the current session.
+Name a parked plan or an existing draft to keep iterating on it:

 Best practices